ahuigo/ahuigo.github.io/post/c/shell-zsh.md

 	!cp:3-4

 ### Save clipboard to file

-	alias save 'pbpaste > \!^ '

-And now if you select some text in a window, copy it, and want to save it into a file, type `save file` and there it is.
-The !^ is a bit of history substitution that means "take the first argument from the last command."
-In this case, the last command was save and the first argument was the file path entered after.

 Also, you can do as the following in case you input bad `save ` command.

 	pbpaste > file